ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0056-visa-reduction-and-the-burden-of-proof.md

 This raises a methodological question:
 **If most visitors do not approach the upper limit, how does reducing that limit improve monitoring capacity?**

+An additional structural issue emerges: the reduction from 60 to 30 days affects only individuals who remain in the country between day 31 and day 60.
+This creates a mathematical paradox: if the cited crime cases originate from actors who either stayed less than 30 days or entered through entirely different visa channels, the target population of the new rule is effectively a null set.
+The measure does not intersect with the phenomenon it is intended to address.

 ---

 ## 3. The Hypothesis: Length of Stay as a Crime Variable